 The current study elucidates an as yet unknown mechanism making breast cancer more aggressive.
 The enzyme ACC1* plays a central role in this process,” said Dr. Mauricio Berriel Diaz, deputy director of the Institute for Diabetes and Cancer (IDC) at Helmholtz Zentrum München.
 He led the study together with Stephan Herzig, director of the IDC and professor for Molecular Metabolic Control at TUM and Heidelberg University Hospital.
 “ACC1 is a key component of fatty acid synthesis,” said Berriel Diaz.
 “However, its function is impaired by the cytokines leptin and TGF-β.”
 The levels of these cytokines are increased particularly in the blood of severely overweight subjects.

-Fatty acid precursors promote metastases
+Fatty acid precursors promote metastases relating to breast cancer

 The scientists demonstrated that the described inhibition of ACC1 leads to the accumulation of the fatty acid precursor acetyl-CoA.
 This precursor is transferred to certain gene “switches” that in turn increase the metastatic capacity of cancer cells by activating a specific gene program.